Topics

 Information Sharing

-1. On the host device (blue toolbar), click the Update button to upload the data to the cloud database.
+1. On the host device (blue toolbar), tap the Sync button to upload data to the cloud.

-2. On the player device (green toolbar), click the Update button to download the data from the cloud database, which will copy the data from the host to the player.
+2. On the player device (green toolbar), tap the Sync button to download and copy the host's data.

 [diagram]